 For the 100Km overland trip from Panglao to Anda, the main options are public van, private car hire, or arranged pick-up:

-Public Vans - Depart from Tagbilaran’s central bus terminal, located next to Island City Mall.
-The main route runs between Tagbilaran and Ubay, and while these vans don’t go directly to Anda, they pass nearby.
-You’ll need to ask for a drop-off at Guindulman, then take a local bus or tuk-tuk into Anda and onward to your resort.
-If you're dive-travelling and heading north to Ubay, this can be a useful option — but keep in mind it can be time-consuming.
-Vans operate on a per-seat basis with limited baggage space, so it’s standard practice to purchase two seats: one for yourself and one for your gear.
-I use this option when heading out to the Southern Leyte dive sites.
+Public vans depart from Tagbilaran’s central bus terminal beside Island City Mall, operating mainly on the Tagbilaran–Ubay route.
+While they don’t run directly to Anda, they pass nearby, with Guindulman being the usual drop-off point.
+From there, you can continue to Anda by local bus or tuk-tuk and onward to your resort.
+This option can work if you’re travelling light or heading north toward Ubay, but it is time-consuming.
+Vans operate on a per-seat basis with limited baggage space, so dive travellers typically purchase two seats — one for themselves and one for their gear.
+I use this option when travelling to the Southern Leyte dive sites.

-Private Car Hire – On short trips to dive in Anda, this is my preferred option.
-It’s flexible, hassle-free, and gives you the freedom to explore — whether around Anda itself or farther into Bohol, with popular side trips like the Chocolate Hills or the Tarsier Sanctuary in Corella, just outside Tagbilaran City.
-Car hire in the Philippines is reasonably priced.
-As of 2025, I pay around ₱1,600 per day for a small car.
-A typical trip for me involves a 3-day hire, which comes to about ₱4,800.
+Private car hire is my preferred option for short dive trips to Anda.
+It’s flexible, hassle-free, and allows you to explore beyond the dive sites — whether around Anda itself or farther into Bohol, including popular side trips like the Chocolate Hills or the Tarsier Sanctuary in Corella near Tagbilaran City.
+Car hire in the Philippines is generally affordable; as of 2025, rates typically range from ₱1,600 to ₱2,000 per day for a small car.
+I usually hire a car for three days, which works out at roughly ₱4,800 to ₱6,000 in total.

 Anda, Bohol: Most resorts are spread out along the coastline between Anda town and Basdio.
 This stretch of shoreline is mostly rocky cliff, with footpath access down to the ocean edge.
 The images shown here were taken from Blue Star Dive Resort.